 $8 million commitment from AbbVie to help reduce healthcare disparities for Black communities on Chicago’s South Side

-The University of Chicago Medicine has received an $8 million donation from AbbVie, as part of the research-based global biopharmaceutical company’s broader $50 million, five-year investment in philanthropic partners to support underserved Black communities across the United States.
+The University of Chicago Medicine has received an $8 million donation from the AbbVie Foundation, as part of the nonprofit’s broader $50 million, five-year investment in philanthropic partners to support underserved Black communities across the United States.

-AbbVie’s commitment will support UChicago Medicine’s Urban Health Initiative by expanding its local team of community health workers — trusted ambassadors who can help direct community members to essential resources — and enabling more holistic, comprehensive healthcare for residents on Chicago’s South Side.
+The AbbVie Foundation's commitment will support UChicago Medicine’s Urban Health Initiative by expanding its local team of community health workers — trusted ambassadors who can help direct community members to essential resources — and enabling more holistic, comprehensive healthcare for residents on Chicago’s South Side.
 The gift also will build the capacity of community partner organizations through annual grants of $250,000.
-With this donation, AbbVie and UChicago Medicine can help play an important role in integrating the strengths and assets that exist on Chicago’s South Side to promote health equity and justice.
+With this donation, the AbbVie Foundation and UChicago Medicine can help play an important role in integrating the strengths and assets that exist on Chicago’s South Side to promote health equity and justice.

 As the South Side’s only academic medical center, UChicago Medicine is committed to caring for residents of one of the most under-resourced communities in the nation.
 The 800,000 residents living on Chicago’s South Side, the majority of whom are Black and historically underserved, face significantly higher rates of chronic conditions such as asthma, diabetes and high blood pressure, as well as economic challenges, community violence and trauma.

-“Chicago’s South Side is home to vibrant, diverse and resilient communities, but generations of structural inequity have resulted in significant health disparities,” said Karen Hale, vice president and deputy general counsel, AbbVie.
+“Chicago’s South Side is home to vibrant, diverse and resilient communities, but generations of structural inequity have resulted in significant health disparities,” the AbbVie Foundation said in a statement.
 “University of Chicago Medicine’s Urban Health Initiative will significantly scale up a local team of community health workers to help thousands of Chicagoans navigate systems of care and empower these communities.”

 Whether addressing a chronic condition, preventing violence, or helping a community overcome a disaster, community health workers can play a critical role in helping individuals navigate the steps to recovery.